Abdul Rahman Ya'kub: 1974 state election and aftermath

 Parti Pesaka Bumiputera Bersatu (PBB) was formed following the merger of Parti Bumiputera and PESAKA in 1973.
 In the same year, SCA was ejected out of the Sarawak Alliance which led to its demise.
 Meanwhile, Sarawak Alliance was succeeded by Barisan Nasional (BN) coalition which was inclusive of more parties.
 Abdul Rahman was able to lead his BN coalition to another victory in 1974 Sarawak state election, where the coalition secured a total of 30 seats out of 48 seats although the SNAP party won 18 seats for the opposition bench.
 The PBB party was able to increase its popular vote from 47.3 percent in 1970 to 70.3 percent in 1974.
 However, the secretary general of SUPP, Stephen Yong, who was also the deputy chief minister of Sarawak at that time, was defeated in the election.
 For the 1974 parliamentary election, Sarawak BN won 15 out of 24 seats while the remaining seats were won by SNAP.
 In order to neutralise the electoral threat by SNAP, Abdul Rahman decided to allow SNAP into the BN coalition on 1 November 1976.
 Therefore, there was an absence of opposition voice in Sarawak for a brief period.

 However, the relationship of Abdul Rahman with SUPP started to worsen after 1974 election.
-In May 1978, a delegation of SUPP leaders led by Stephen Yong tried to persuade the prime minister Hussein Onn to remove Abdul Rahman.
+In May 1978, a delegation of SUPP leaders led by Stephen Yong tried to persuade the government to remove Abdul Rahman.
 However, the plan failed because 1978 election was around the corner.
 As a result, Abdul Rahman allowed the entry of peninsular-based Democratic Action Party (DAP) into Sarawak in 1978 in order to check the Chinese electoral support towards SUPP.
 On 28 March 1978, Parti Anak Jati Sarawak (PAJAR) was formed due to dissatisfaction of a number of Malays towards Abdul Rahman's increased tolerance to cronyism and his disregard of the welfare of Malay community.

 Abdul Rahman decided not to dissolve the Council Negeri of Sarawak during the 1978 Malaysian general election because he needed to tackle the opposition by the PAJAR party and solve the allocation of state assembly seats after the inclusion of SNAP into the BN coalition.
 However, Abdul Rahman's BN coalition put up a strong showing in the 1978 parliamentary election by winning 23 out of 24 parliamentary seats in Sarawak.
 The remaining one seat was won by Sarawak People's Party (SAPO).
 Abdul Rahman dissolved the Council Negri one year after the parliamentary election.
 This was the first time in the history of Sarawak that the state election was held separately from the national parliamentary election.
 Both elections continue to be held separately since then.
 The Sarawak BN coalition won 45 out of 48 state assembly seats with 61.23 percent of the popular vote in the 1979 Sarawak state election.